Music for the Eyes

 This time I used my camera phone to find the best position for my DSLR camera before I moved it and the tripod into a tight and delicate place.
 I only wanted to step off of the trail once to make my photograph.
 So with phone in hand, I stretched my arm to a position where I would see a preferred composition.
 Once it was in place, my voice command tripped the shutter.
 That's like having a vocal cable release.

 I examined several verticals from low positions near trilliums that would make the best foreground subjects.
 I chose the wide-angle lens that would give me the same view (a 16-35mm f/4 lens set at about 20mm), attached it to the camera body and the body to the ball head.
 Then I adjusted the tripod's legs to the height I made note of when I took the phone photos.

 Using Live View let me see the composition without looking through the viewfinder.
-I fine-tuned the camera's position so the select foreground trilliums were where I liked, scanned the corners and edges for distractions, then made a trial image, so I could manually chose the appropriate shutter speed for a correct exposure at the aperture of f/8.
+I fine-tuned the camera's position so the select foreground trilliums were where I liked.
+Then I scanned the corners and edges for distractions.
+Finally I made a trial image, so I could manually choose the appropriate shutter speed for a correct exposure at the aperture of f/8.

-I auto-focused on the nearest element in the scene -- a trillium leaf -- then engaged Focus Shift so I could focus stack the resulting series of images later.
+I auto-focused on the nearest element in the scene -- a trillium leaf.
+Then I engaged Focus Shift so I could focus stack the resulting series of 30 images later.
 Combining them in software programs like Photoshop or Helicon Focus would give me sharpness near to far in the final image.
 These days I prefer using Helicon Focus.